NEW FROM THE ETHICS BOWL ORGANIZING COMMITTEE

 The 15th Annual Ethics Bowl

-Graduate and undergraduate students are invited to organize a team of 3 to 5 participants with a faculty mentor to take part in the next year's event during the SAA 80th Annual Meeting in San Francisco, California April 15-19th, 2015!
+Graduate and undergraduate students are invited to organize a team of 3 to 5 participants with a faculty mentor to take part in the next year's event during the 81st Annaul Meeting of the SAA, April 6-10, 2016,in Orlando, FL.

 If your university is interested in participating in the event, please contact us at firstname.lastname@example.org by January 31, 2019.
 To register for this event, send an email to the organizing committee with the names and email addresses of the 3-5 members of your team and your faculty mentor.
 Please designate a chief contact person (team member or faculty mentor) to receive emails and instructions on behalf of the team.